Watch our video! This is what we are about!

 Aikido is all about energy (ki).
 In its essence, an Aikidoka will connect and blend with attacking energy, and then redirect or neutralize it.
 The attacker will find that his own attacking energy has been used to rob him of his balance.

-Because Aikido stresses reconciliation with aggressors rather than purposefully damaging them, there are no kicks and damaging punches.
-Our movements exist for the sole purpose of self defense.
+Because Aikido stresses reconciliation with aggressors rather than purposefully damaging them, there are no kicks or damaging punches.
+Our movements exist for the sole purpose of neutralizing and restraining an aggressor.
+It is a “civilian” study in self-defense.

 The Practice of Aikido